Protecting "Women and Girls first"

 discrimination perpetuates a culture of impunity and a climate of permissiveness around violating women’s human rights.

-In 2022, FXB strengthened the capacities of 5 Civil Society Organizations in Southern Shan State on prevention methods related to the program and on a more institutional level, be it financial or procedural.
+FXB is working to reinforce the capacities of 5 Civil Society Organizations in Southern Shan State on prevention methods related to the program and on a more institutional level, be it financial or procedural.

 Testimonial